Leadership of the Mission

-The leadership of this mission is through God divine visitation and divine inspiration.
-By the help of the Holy Spirit; below are the history ofour leaders since the beginning of the mission
+The leadership of this mission is through God divine visitation and divine inspiration, by the help of the Holy Spirit; below are the link of the leaders since the beginning of the mission

 Josiah Olufemi Akindayomi was the founder and first general overseer of what is today known as the Redeemed Christian Church of God.
 The church, today acclaimed as the fastest growing Pentecostal church in the world, started in 1947 as an independent prayer fellowship, the Glory of God Fellowship.
 This group blossomed into the Redeemed Christian Church of God in 1952.